randdusing/cordova-plugin-bluetoothle/readme.md

 Another option is to connect to the device and use the "Device Information" (0x180A) service, but connecting to each device is much more energy intensive than scanning for advertisement data.
 See the following StackOverflow posts for more info: [here](https://stackoverflow.com/questions/18973098/get-mac-address-of-bluetooth-low-energy-peripheral) and [here](https://stackoverflow.com/questions/22833198/get-advertisement-data-for-ble-in-ios)

+Advertisement data is not supported on Windows 10 UWP.

 ## Emulator ##
 Neither Android nor iOS support Bluetooth on emulators, so you'll need to test on a real device.